microcipcip/vue-use-kit/src/components/useHover/stories/useHover.md

 ### Returns

-- `isHovered: boolean` whether the element is currently hovered or not
+- `isHovered: Ref<boolean>` whether the element is currently hovered or not

 ## Usage